 What is the type and result of the following expression?
 Predict before you try:

-.
-How does this change the behaviour of thelabelTree
+stepCounterthat resets the counter to0as soon as it becomes larger than5.
+How does this change the behaviour of thelabelTreefunction?

 6–7 Monad Operations for Counter